WYNZ

-WYNZ (100.9 FM, "Whoopie 100.9"), is a commercial radio station licensed to South Portland, Maine, and serving the Portland metropolitan area.
+WYNZ (100.9 FM, "Whoopie 100.9"), is a commercial radio station licensed to South Portland, Maine, United States, and serving the Portland metropolitan area.
 It is owned by Saga Communications and airs an adult hits radio format.
 The studios and offices are on Western Avenue in South Portland.

-WYNZ has an effective radiated power (ERP) of 25,000 watts, but from a tower at only 93 meters (305 ft) in height above average terrain (HAAT), limiting its coverage area.
-That contrasts with other Portland stations such as WBLM and WFNK that have taller towers and are powered at 100,000 watts.
+WYNZ has an effective radiated power (ERP) of 25,000 watts, but from a tower at only 93 m in height above average terrain (HAAT), limiting its coverage area.
+That provides a more constrained signal than most other Portland stations, especially its main competitors of WBLM and WFNK, which are powered at 100,000 watts from significantly taller towers.
 WYNZ's transmitter is behind the studios in South Portland, near the Maine Turnpike.

 History

 WRQN and WLOB-FM

 On January 13, 1976, the station signed on as WRQN.
 It was a hot adult contemporary station.
 WRQN originally was licensed to Westbrook and owned by Japat, Inc.

 WRQN was powered at less than 1,000 watts, only heard in Portland and its adjacent suburbs.
 In 1977, it was sold to the owners of WLOB (1310 AM), whose management changed the FM station to album-oriented rock (AOR) as WLOB-FM.